stemangiola/tidybulk/README.md

 It is important to check the quality of the fit.
 All methods produce a fit object that can be used for quality control.
-The fit object produced by each underlying method are stored in as attributes of the `se_mini` object.
+The fit object produced by each underlying method are stored in as attributes of the `airway_mini` object.
 We can use them for example to perform quality control of the fit.

 #### For edgeR